Aligarh Muslim University: Governance

 The university's formal head is the chancellor, though this is a titular figure, and is not involved with the day-to-day running of the university.
 The chancellor is elected by the members of the University Court.
 The university's chief executive is the vice-chancellor, appointed by the President of India on the recommendation of the court.
 The court is the supreme governing body of the university and exercises all the powers of the university, not otherwise provided for by the Aligarh Muslim University Act, and the statutes, ordinances and regulations of the university.

 In 2018, Mufaddal Saifuddin was elected chancellor and Ibne Saeed Khan, the former Nawab of Chhatari, was elected the pro-Chancellor.
 Syed Zillur Rahman was elected honorary treasurer.
 On 17 May 2017, Tariq Mansoor assumed office as the 39th vice-chancellor of the university.
+Naima Khatoon is the current vice-chancellor of the university.